Pete du Pont: Presidential aspirations

-With his second and final term as governor expiring in 1985, du Pont, as the dominant Delaware politician, was widely expected by many to challenge the popular incumbent Democratic U.S. Senator and future President, Joe Biden, but du Pont had little interest in legislative politics and declined to run, preparing instead for a long shot bid for the Republican U.S. presidential nomination in the 1988 election.
+With his second and final term as governor expiring in 1985, du Pont, as the dominant Delaware politician, was widely expected to challenge the popular incumbent Democratic U.S. Senator and future President, Joe Biden, but du Pont had little interest in legislative politics and declined to run, preparing instead for a long shot bid for the Republican U.S. presidential nomination in the 1988 election.
 (His wife, Elise, ran for the U.S. Congressional seat that he had previously held in 1984, but lost to incumbent Democrat Tom Carper.)
 He declared his intent on September 16, 1986, before anyone else.
 Biden also sought his party's nomination but dropped out of the race after a plagiarism scandal.

 Running in the 1988 Republican presidential primaries, du Pont presented an unconventional program.
 As described by Celia Cohen in her book, Only in Delaware, du Pont "wanted to reform Social Security by offering recipients private savings options in exchange for a corresponding reduction in government benefits.
 He proposed phasing out government subsidies for farmers.
 He said he would wean welfare clients off their benefits and get them into the workforce, even if government had to provide entry-level jobs to get them started.
 He suggested students be subjected to mandatory, random drug tests with those who flunked losing their drivers [sic] licenses."
 After finishing next to last in the New Hampshire primary, du Pont exited the race.